vrindakalia/mpp_cat1_metabolomics/README.md

 # mpp_cat1_metabolomics
-Metabolomic analysis in C. elegans mutant cat-1, and wildtype exposed to MPP+
+Metabolomic analysis in the *C. elegans* mutant cat-1 (VMAT KO), and wildtype worms exposed to MPP^+